San Jose de Buenavista: Demographics

-In the 2020 census, San Jose de Buenavista had a population of 65,140.
-The population density was sigfig 65,140/48.56.
+In the 2024 census, San Jose de Buenavista had a population of 69,522 people.
+The population density was sigfig 69,522/48.56.

 Language

 Kinaray-a is the spoken language of the municipality.
 Kinaray-a came from the word "iraya", which refers to a group of people residing in the mountain areas of the province.
 Hiligaynon is spoken as a second language of the municipality.

 Religion

 San Jose is the Episcopal see of the Roman Catholic Diocese of San Jose de Antique.